m-arslaan1/Chess-Game-React/README.md

-This is project of chess game made with help of react.
+**General Acknowledgement**
+I have been involved into learning and developing the chess game purposely made with react to enhance the skills.
 It is totally a big concept to understand the working of game and too without using any external library.

 **Link to visit the site:**